Empowering Wellbeing Through Lived Experience

 Digital Wellbeing: Switching Off in a Switched On World

-Sam noticed her own smartphone use dramatically increase during the pandemic and the impact it had on her wellbeing.
+Sam noticed her own smartphone use dramatically increased during the pandemic and the impact it had on her wellbeing.
 She now helps organisations and individuals build healthier relationships with technology, boosting both wellbeing and productivity.
-Sam holds a Psychology
+Sam holds a Psycholog

 Sam Flynn